nefarious-kitsune/kyukyu/admin-commands.md

 ## Setting bot channels

-Set where people can run bot commands
+Set where people can run bot commands.
+`kyukyu` command is not subject to channel restriction.

 - `?kyukyu bot-channel` (list all bot channels)
 - `?kyukyu bot-channel all` (allow bot commands in all channels)